its-cutie-valerie/its-cutie-valerie/README.md

 </p>

 ## About me
-- 🌱 Currently going through the updated freeCodeCamp Full-Stack Developer Curriculum
+- 🌱 Currently just letting my ADHD brain jump from one cool project to another (don't look at the ever increasing pile of unfinished projects.
-- 💡 I enjoy small, useful projects — scripts that save time, tiny web apps, and clean documentation
+- 💡 I enjoy building useful projects — scripts that save time, tiny apps, or even larger more complex ones.
-- 🎯 Working on getting practical experience and level up into a single focus area
+- 🎯 Working on getting practical experience and level up in life (and get an army of bunnies to conquer the world!).
 - 👩‍💻 Trying to help with open source projects like freeCodeCamp

 ---